 The requirements of the assessment dossier are set out in §4 of the 'Protocol for Quality Assurance in the Assessment of Course Units' drawn up by the Board of Examiners.
-Course coordinators are ultimately responsible for providing the right documentation.

-All the examiners of a degree programme must provide the Board of Examiners with an 'assessment dossier' containing the following:
+When requested (e.g. as part of the three-year evaluation cycle), the examiner of the programme provides the Board of Examiners with an 'assessment dossier' containing the following: